garifollinad/MiroNote/README.md

 Features:
 - Authorization is done with simple QR code.
 - Access all Miro boards.
-- Create sticky notes of different colors.
+- Create/Update/Delete sticky notes through selecting different colors.

 Architecture:
 - MVVM was chosen as architectural pattern.
-This pattern helps us seperate ui logic from backend logic.
+This pattern helps us separate ui logic from backend logic.
 - As dependency injection Dagger 2 was chosen, because it is more reliable in the market if the project is big.
 The reason of chose is that I am planning to extend the application and upload it to PlayMarket.
 - One-activity-based-app is done following Google's best practice.
 And smooth navigation between fragments is made.
+- SharedViewModel was used to share data between fragments.
 - Following DRY principle, I made custom views to avoid duplicated views.

-App can be installed downloading the Demo.apk file.
+App can be installed downloading the SusafApp.apk file.

 Dinara Garifollina